 When I was following this course and it started getting really cold, the students and I drunk this tea in precaution, we definitely didn’t want to get sick…

-Another tea that I would drink more regularly while I was there, was to keep me warm.
+Another tea that I would drink regularly while I was there, was a special one to, this time, keep me warm.
 Here is the recipe of this Chinese medicine tea!

 How to prepare Chrysanthemum tea ?